scalefactory/vagrant-cucumber/README.md

 Requirements
 ------------

-The plugin requires cucumber and vagrant-zz-multiprovider-snap gems, but will install these itself if required.
+The plugin requires cucumber and vagrant-multiprovider-snap gems, but will install these itself if required.

 Vagrant Cucumber currently works only with the current Vagrant providers: